 Enough theoretical talk.
 Let’s look at 4 different leg lock setups against standing opponents that have really proved efficient for me.
-The reason I am sharing them is that they don’t just work for me, but anyone I’ve shown them too as well.
+The reason I am sharing them is that they don’t just work for me, but anyone I’ve shown them to as well.
 There has to be something there, then.
 That said, none of the setups are of my own making, just stuff I saw online and ended up pulling off successfully.
 Imagine how many more things I tried and failed to be content with before I figured these four out.
 Now, you get to enjoy the result without going through the same.

 A Kneebar Against Standing Opponents

 This setup works great in just about any situation when you end up with both your legs near the belt of an opponent.
-It does work from the closed guard, but you can also use it form most X-guard variations as well.
-For demonstration purposes, let’s talk someone trying to do a standing opening while in your closed guard.
+It does work from the closed guard, but you can also use it from most X-guard variations as well.
+For demonstration purposes, let’s talk to someone trying to do a standing opening while in your closed guard.

 The moment an opponent plants both feet on the ground, you go for the kneebar.
 Choose a side and have it underhooked (usually, this is the first leg you can get your hands on).
 Once both feet are on the ground, simply spin around the leg, trying to hook your leg behind their butt, while keeping the other hook on the front at hip level.
 You have to be careful though, as the kneebar can come on while an opponent is still standing.
 This is one of those leg lock setups that are dangerous, so practice carefully while rolling.
 For the ideal finish, you’d still take your opponent to the ground and wrap the kneebar up.